vOptSolver/vOptSolver/README.md

 ### News
+    20-Jul-2017: Examples presented in conferences (MCDM'2017; IFORS'2017) are online (folder examples)
+    26-Jun-2017: Source codes of vOptGeneric and vOptSpecific for v0.2 are online
+    17-Jun-2017: Moved from GitLab to GitHub
     03-Jun-2017: The next release (v0.2) is scheduled for June 2017
-    17-Jun-2017: Moved from GitLab to GitHub
-    26-Jun-2017: Source code of vOptGeneric and vOptSpecific for v0.2 are online
-    20-Jul-2017: Examples presented in conferences are online (folder examples)

 ### Feedback
 All bugs, feature requests, pull requests, feedback, etc., are welcome.